NanneHuiges/androblip/README.md

 Background
 --------------
 Androblip is an android application for blipfoto.com.
-The first version was written for Android 1.5, justto make uploading images possible.
+The first version was written for Android 1.5, just to make uploading images possible.
 When blipfoto released their own official app, new users and interest went down.

 At this moment, a new version of the API was released, and AndroBlip needed some love.
 It was either